Anderson Impurities In Edge States with Nonlinear and Dissipative Perturbations: Impurity Transport Calculation

-Where in above $\epsilon'$ is the chemical potential can take any values around fermi energy.
-We perform this above integral exactly in terms of special functions to extract contribution to $\frac{1}{\tau}$, which indeed scales with RG invariant in the elliptic functions.
+Where in above $\mu$ is the chemical potential can take any values around Fermi energy.
+We perform this above integral exactly in terms of special functions to extract contribution to $\frac{1}{\tau}$, which indeed scales with RG invariant in the elliptic functions. where $r=\sqrt{4 \mu +1}$ in above equation \ref{eq:tau_full}.
 In the above solution, F is an incomplete elliptic function of the first kind, and E is an elliptic function of the second kind.
-P and T are polynomial and transcendental functions, respectively.Similar elliptic functions are found to solve nonhermitian problem \cite{kulkarni2022derivation} to connect the nonequilibrium self-energy of an open system.
+P and T are polynomial and transcendental functions, respectively.